KeLaiFu/MI-Braids-PCB-panel/README.md

 # MI-Braids-PCB-panel
-panel design for the mutable instruments module 'Braids'.
-Currently untested, awaiting delivery from PCB house.
+panel design for the mutable instruments module 'Braids'

+Status:
+Tested: Working fine with TH braids.

 note this was designed on kicad 5.99 and the kicad files won't load on earlier versions.